WALNUT VALLEY FESTIVAL – WINFIELD, KS

 After walking around for a bit, we ended in front of Stage 5 (another side stage in the Pecan Grove area), where there was music being performed earlier.
 While there was still a lot of people around, Stage 5 was a nice area of quiet and peace amongst the other larger jams being played off in the distance.
 We played a few songs and were joined by a bass player, Dave.
 He added a nice foundation and sang a few funny tunes that we’ve never heard before.

 It turns out Dave is in charge of Stage 5 at the Walnut Valley Festival and we talked about how they run it, which was rather interesting and very clever.
-Basically everyone puts their band name in a hat and they draw names.
-There was no shortage of people to play so all the times slots got filled and then there was a waiting list.
+Basically, everyone puts their band name in a hat and they draw names.
+There was no shortage of people to play so all the time slots got filled and then there was a waiting list.
 Dave put our names on the list but there weren’t enough cancellations for us to perform.
 It would have been really fun to play Stage 5!
 Maybe next year.

 The ambiance of Pecan Grove added to the enchantment of the night and helped transform our experience into something more than music.
 It certainly added a dreamy and mystical depth to the definition of our Stage 5, Midnight Jam.

 The following days were filled with listening to bands at four different stages throughout the Walnut Valley Festival fairgrounds.
 The middle of the fairground had all the typical fair food you’d expect and a huge variety of it.
 We ate our fair share and had our favorites.
-There was one stand that had a prime rib sandwich and it was one of the best prime rib I’ve ever had.
+There was one stand that had a prime rib sandwich and it was one of the best prime rib sandwiches I’ve ever had.
 You wouldn’t think it coming from a food truck, but man, it was good!

 Years ago Chuck and I watched the Great Food Truck Race where some of the trucks featured gourmet food.
 I imagine that if the Prime Rib stand had a truck, they would’ve been a fan favorite in that competition for sure.